CvH/website/_posts/2023/2023-01-20-libreelec-matrix-11-0-beta1.md

 ## RASPBERRY PI

-- 50/60fps H264 HW decoding may need `force_turbo=1` or `core_freq_min=500` in config.txt to avoid AV-sync-issues/skipping
+- For 50/60fps H264 HW decoding the `force_turbo=1` or `core_freq_min=500` settings may need in config.txt to avoid AV-sync-issues/skipping
-- Kodi at RPi4 runs in 4096x2160 instead of 3840x2160 on 4k TVs after fresh installation - configure Kodi as [described at the wiki](https://wiki.libreelec.tv/configuration/4k-hdr) and optionally add hdmi_enable_ekp60=1 to config.txt and enable HDMI UltraHD Deep Color in your TV's HDMI port configuration to get 4kp60 modes
+- Kodi at RPi4 runs in 4096x2160 instead of 3840x2160 on 4k TVs after fresh installation.
+Configure Kodi as [described at the wiki](https://wiki.libreelec.tv/configuration/4k-hdr) and optionally add hdmi_enable_ekp60=1 to config.txt and enable HDMI UltraHD Deep Color in your TV's HDMI port configuration to get 4kp60 modes

 ## GENERIC PC